The crproxy

-content from your local machine on a public address.
+The crproxy command line client allows you to serve web content from your local machine on a public address.

 Commands

-command currently supports two
+The crproxy command currently supports two commands: share and proxy.

 share